 And of course I presented an “invisible foot” model of global trade (systemic and endogenous negative externalities), linked to profit maximization objectives by firms, given growing inequality and consumer behavior aimed at maximizing individual utility.
 I showed logically how the traditional model might fail to deliver on its predictions given these dynamics.
 Again, this is all in a class designed to explore alternatives following full rendering of the standard model.
 Nobody in the department comes close to doing anything like this, and since there are many true believers in the standard model framework, this makes many of them and their colleagues in the department annoyed (tired of hearing about my heresy from students!) because of the trouble it causes their largely uncritical teaching of the model using exclusively standard (orthodox) model textbooks.
 As will be revealed in subsequent posts, there is a deep resentment of my challenge to the conventional way of thinking about economics.
 Evidence will be provided in a subsequent post.

 In summary, the lecture the chair attended (EC143) was one designed to present alternatives, but was primarily an ecological critique of the standard model, which again followed several classes fully developing the standard model and its merits.
 This omission by the chair allows for portraying me as unbalanced (and too provocative), which is misleading — a damaging inaccuracy that contributed to the negative vote by the department, as indicated by the chair.
 In other words, the chair omits the fact that the standard model was fully taught and discussed over several lectures prior to her visit (with associated homework assignments per the syllabus), and that the class she was attending was announced ahead of time as a standard model critique through presentation of an alternative modeling framework, in which conclusions were drawn showing serious weaknesses and fundamental flaws of the standard model, largely by exposing the unrealistic assumptions underpinning it, and the analytical and empirical inconsistencies that result.
-Too “provocative,” therefore, should be interpreted to be really be too effective at showing students that neoclassical economics is not the end of the story, just the beginning!
+Being “provocative,” therefore, should be interpreted to be perhaps too effective at showing students that neoclassical economics is not the end of the story, just the beginning!
+And a bad beginning at that.

 Most alarming, however, is the fact that to date, Chair Solnick and Dean Falls have not answered my criticism of the peer letter comments.
 Instead, Dean Falls cites uncritically everything stated by the Chair.